NSO-developer/external-id-allocation/README.md

 commit
 ```

-ipam-server.py uses web.py so remember to install that first (with pip use)
+There is a small example HTTP IPAM server in the test folder.
+The ipam-server.py script uses web.py so remember to install that first (with pip use)

 ```
 bash$ pip install web.py
 ```

+Then create an allocation request.
+The allocating service needs to be an existing instance.

 ```
 set external-id-allocation request service-1 allocating-service /vlan[name=volvo]